DanielMartinAlarcon/DanielMartinAlarcon.github.io/_posts/2019-6-8-reproducible-science.md

 The `output()` method serves two purposes.
 First, it allows Luigi to check whether the result has been generated. `output()` returns a `Target` object tied to a filename. `Target` has a single method, `exists()`, which returns True if there is in fact a file at the declared location.
 Luigi uses the `Target` object returned by the `output()` method to determine whether the task is complete or needs to be re-run.
 Thus, if you've edited the contents of `run()` and want to generate a new version of the results, delete the output file and run Luigi again (most easily through the `make data` command).

 The second purpose of `output()` is that it returns the `Target` object, so that the next task can take it as input.
 This is how the output of one task becomes the input of the next.
-You can see some examples of how tasks are chained [here](http://mattiacinelli.com/tutorial-on-luigi-pipeline-part-2-examples/).
+You can see some examples of how tasks are chained [here](http://mattiacinelli.com/tutorial-on-luigi-pipeline-part-2-examples/) and [here](https://intoli.com/blog/luigi-jupyter-notebooks/).

 For our purposes, though, there are only three things to remember:
 1. `run()` should generate some file